 The PE curriculum at Callington Primary aims to provide all our children with high-quality physical education to enable and inspire them to build confidence and excel in their individual ability and achieve their potential.
 We provide opportunities for children to become physically confident within a varied curriculum allowing them to strive in competitive sports, build character and help to embed values such as fairness and respect.
 We believe there is a sport/activity that every child can enjoy and participate in.
 Therefore, we endeavour to give all children a variety of experiences throughout the year across PE lessons, after school clubs and external coaching.

 physical development.
-This involves providing opportunities for young children to be active and interactive; and to develop their co-ordination, control, and movement.
+This involve providing opportunities for young children to be active and interactive; and to develop their co-ordination, control, and movement.
 Children must also be helped to understand the importance of physical activity, and to make healthy choices in relation to food.
 The second area is moving and handling where children are taught to show good control and co-ordination in large and small movements.
 They move confidently in a range of ways, safely negotiating space.
 They handle equipment and tools effectively.
 The final area is health and self-care: children are to know the importance of physical exercise and a healthy diet and talk about ways to keep healthy and safe.

 encouraged to We There are opportunities for children to